Frequently Asked Questions

 Back To Top

-14. My parent submitted a claim but is deceased.
+10. My parent submitted a claim but is deceased.
 What should I do?

 If your deceased parent submitted a claim, you may fill out an Information Request Form online here or download a copy of the form here so that we have your contact and other information.
-You have the option of retaining private counsel (at your own cost) or participating in the Probate Special Administration (part of the settlement payment will be allocated to fees and costs associated with the Probate Special Administration).
+You have the option of retaining private counsel (at your own cost) or participating in the Probate Special Administration (part of the Settlement Payment will be allocated to fees and costs associated with the Probate Special Administration).

 If you wish to retain your own attorney and need assistance finding an attorney, please contact the Hawaii State Bar Association Lawyer Referral and Information Service.
 Please tell them you are a Kalima Class Member.